Introduction

 Learning Outcomes

-The student learning outcomes for the major in theatre are as follows:
+The student learning outcomes for University Theatre majors are as follows:

-• Collaboration – Students implement communication skills, creativity, and organizational skills required to develop effective teamwork and achieve a unified goal.
+- Collaboration – Students implement the communication skills, creativity, and organizational skills required to develop effective teamwork and achieve a unified goal.
 Individual accountability to the team is fostered as part of the collaborative effort.
 Students will assimilate multiple views to deepen knowledge and promote critical thinking.

-In addition to the above outcomes, learning outcomes in musical theatre also include:
+In addition to the above outcomes, learning outcomes in Musical Theatre include:

 Academic Advising

-The Cliffe College Academic Advising Office provides optimum assistance to help our students navigate through their undergraduate years and prepare them for academic and future career endeavors!
-Our Advisors can provide advice about staying on track with your degree program, combining your major with a supporting minor, finding resources to enhance your coursework with study abroad or other student enrichment experiences, and more.
+The Cliffe College of Creative Arts Academic Advising Office provides optimum assistance to help our students navigate through their undergraduate years and prepare them for academic and future career endeavors!
+Our advisors can provide advice about staying on track with your degree program, combining your major with a supporting minor, finding resources to enhance your coursework with study abroad or other student enrichment experiences, and more.
 Our goal is to see you succeed!
-The Academic Advisor for Theatre students may be reached at 330-941-3623 or nakiriazis@ysu.edu.
+For additional information, visit the Course Catalog or contact the Theatre Academic Advisor at 330.941.3623 or crbyrne@ysu.edu.

 Facilities

 University Theatre is located in Bliss Hall, home of the Cliffe College of Creative Arts and the performing arts complex that houses University Theatre.
 Whether rehearsing, building scenes, studying, designing and making costumes, or performing, our facilities augment our students' educational and artistic endeavors.
-University Theatre students utilize two Theaters, design studios, scene and costume shops, makeup and dressing rooms, and other spaces where they work and perform.
-They also give productions in a variety of exquisite and historic spaces in the region, ranging from intimate settings to venues for large-scale productions, including The Butler Institute of American Art and Butler North, the B & O Station, and DeYor Performing Arts Center.
+University Theatre students utilize two theaters and multiple design studios, scenic and costume shops, makeup and dressing rooms, and other spaces where they work and perform.
+They also present productions in a variety of exquisite and historic spaces in the region, ranging from intimate settings to venues for large-scale productions, including The Butler Institute of American Art and Butler North and the B & O Station.

-As a theater student, you'll be able to take full advantage of our state-of-the-art production and performance facilities.
+As a theatre student, you'll be able to take full advantage of our state-of-the-art production and performance facilities.
 Along with spacious studios, your studies will be further enhanced by:

 Alpha Psi Omega

-The Theatre Program is a member of Alpha Psi Omega, the National Honorary Dramatics Fraternity.
+University Theatre is a member of Alpha Psi Omega, the National Honorary Dramatics Fraternity.
 Students may become members of the local chapter by:

 Membership requires sophomore standing.